oil-oil/website/_posts/blog/en-US/how-to-avoid-catastrophic-backtracking-completely.md

 ---
-title: "How to avoid Catastrophic Backtracking completely?"
+title: "How to avoid Catastrophic Backtracking in Regex?"
 date: 2020-12-17
 ---

 Author: Wen Ming